Beyonce – 16 CARRIAGES. Lyrics Meaning: The Price of Dreams and a Life of Dedication

 All my tender problems, had to leave behind

-The Never-Ending Grind
+The Grind and the Overwhelm

 It’s been umpteen summers, and I’m not in my bed